remotivelabs/remotivelabs-android-emulator/cuttlefish/README.md

 BOARD_KERNEL_CMDLINE += androidboot.vendor.vehiclehal.server.port=9300
 ```

 Build the trout with `dist` so that it generates the image and host tools in the out/dist folder.
 Copy image and host tools tarbal to this folder and build the docker image.
-You may need to rename the image file to match `aosp_trout_x86_64-img.zip` to supply it as a build argument.
+You may need to rename the image file to match `aosp_trout_x86_64-img.zip` or supply it as a build argument.

 ## Run